-Kanchanaburi is home to the Bridge over the River Kwai and serves as a poignant reminder of the atrocities suffered here during World War II.
+Kanchanaburi is home to the Bridge on the River Kwai and serves as a poignant reminder of the atrocities suffered here during World War II.

-The most luxurious ways to reach the Bridge over the River Kwai are along the Death Railway, in a specially-restored train, or by river, on a colonial boat.
+The most luxurious ways to reach the Bridge on the River Kwai are along the Death Railway, in a specially-restored train, or by river on a colonial-style cruise boat.

 Erawan National Park

 Not far from the provincial town of Kanchanaburi is Erawan National Park, which is renowned for its elephant and colourful birdlife - of which there are more than 300 resident species.

 calling one of our Thailand specialists on 01993 838 115

 Places & hotels on the map